Code Kit v5.0 released for CC's new Agent Teams feature.

 Claude Code Task Management: Distribute Work Across Agents

 Master task distribution in Claude Code to parallelize complex projects.
-Learn agent coordination strategies that 5x your development speed.
+Learn coordination strategies, failure modes, and patterns that dramatically speed up development.

 Problem: Complex projects in Claude Code get bottlenecked by single-threaded execution.
 You watch Claude do one task at a time when it could parallelize work across multiple agents, dramatically slowing your development velocity.